nus-cs2103/website-base/programming/exit/text.md

+{% from "common/macros.njk" import show_trinket with context %}

 ### Early Termination

-At times you may need to terminate a program execution early %%&nbsp;i.e., without reaching the end of the code%%. **You can use the `exit()` function in the `system` module to terminate a program early.**
+At times, you may need to terminate a program execution early %%&nbsp;i.e., without reaching the end of the code%%. **You can use the `exit()` function in the `system` module to terminate a program early.**

 <tip-box>